-When I was a kid I didn't like brussel sprouts.
+When I was a kid I didn't like Brussels sprouts.
 Seeing these mini cabbages on my plate would trigger schemes for their disposal.
 Fortunately, there was a dog available.

-Now I think roasted brussel sprouts with butter and romano cheese are delicious.
-The problem wasn't the brussel sprouts.
-It was how they were prepared.
+Now I think roasted Brussels sprouts with butter and Romano cheese are delicious.
+The problem wasn't the sprouts, it was how they were prepared.
 Turns out, boiling them to mush is not the best way of cooking them.
-(Sorry, Mom!)
+Sorry, mom!

 Maybe you'd like winter to go by faster.
 This new year, if you have resolved to try something new, consider snowmobiling.

-This ease of use extends to the abundance of convivial places to congregate at.
+This ease of use extends to the abundance of convivial places to congregate.
 One part of snowmobiling is going fast, and another part is knowing where to stop.
 Food and drink and company makes this an even more thrilling group activity.

 With only a little more skill, skiing and snowboarding offer more nuanced thrills.
 Oak Mountain Ski Center has an excellent learning center for any age of beginner.